 FMSC 640 Family Therapy: Theory and Techniques (3)

-Fundamental theoretical concepts and clinical procedures in marital and family therapy.
+Fundamental theoretical concepts and clinical procedures in couple and family therapy.
 Emphasis on those therapies which operate from a family systems perspective.

 FMSC 641 Couples Therapy: Theory and Techniques (3)